 Total Charge: $219.99

 With the frame-set pretty much sorted comes the cockpit and this is going to hurt I suspect as I have gone with a Jones 710 Loop H-Bar in aluminium handle-bar in black.
 These are available in Australia via bike shops who deal with Dirt Works Australia, the local distributor.
 The recommended retail price is $185 and my delivered price from Crank N Cycles in Collie was $192.00, a princely sum for a handlebar for sure.
 One feature of the Jeff Jones 710 Loop H-Bar is the bar is marked to be cut down to 660 if I find it too wide.
-For handlebar grips as I am a fan of Ergon grips and Ergon make their Ergon GC1 grips for swepted back bars I have decided to give these a try.
+I haven’t felt the need to cut it back so it is still at 710 mm.
+For handlebar grips as I am a fan of Ergon grips and Ergon make their Ergon GC1 grips for swept back bars and I am happy with my choice.
 I do note that Jeff Jones recommends ESI Silicon grips as they offer a more seamless match with the bars and hence more hand positions.

 For the stem I have gone with a 110mm Thomson Elite X4 in black as recommended by Jeff Jones.

-My intention is specify my Salsa Mukluk as a bike for bikepacking, a touring bike and just as a fun fatbike and mountain bike so it will be built to run fat wheels and 29+ wheels.
+My intention is to specify my Salsa Mukluk as a bike for bikepacking, a touring bike and just as a fun fatbike and mountain bike so it will be built to run fat wheels and 29+ wheels should I so wish down the track.
 With this in mind I have decided to go with a 1×10 derailleur drivetrain configuration rather than a Rohloff setup.
 I also think the Rohloff is steeply priced and I am struggling to see the $1,000 of value in the system.

 Salsa Cycles have a very informative Tech Talk on drivetrain options [PDF copy] and rear tire capacity on the Salsa Mukluk and Salsa Beargrease models.
 Along with the technical talk they have a very useful table listing chainset/crankset options, chainline specifications and maximum total tyre/rim width for each chainset option.
 Combine this with tyre width information from Surly and 45NRTH and making the right crankset choice is a breeze.